 Now let’s dive deeper into the answers to the most common FAQs about raccoons.
 If you don’t find the answer you’re looking for here, don’t hesitate to reach out to us!

 Endlessly adaptive, raccoons are among the more intelligent mammal species.
-For example, they will quickly learn how to open garbage bins or use their paws to undo latches, which is why it’s important to keep your garbage bins tied down if there are raccoons in the neighborhood.
+Raccoons easily figure out how to open garbage bins and unfasten latches.
+Because of this, it’s crucial to keep your bins secured if raccoons are nearby.

 It’s a common misconception that raccoons have opposable thumbs.
 They don’t, but they do have remarkable dexterity in their front and back paws.
-This enables them to grip and manipulate items in their grasp, making them excellent foragers and trash can raiders.
+They can grip and handle items well.
+This makes them great foragers and trash can raiders.
 Their highly sensitive paws also allow them to feel out objects in the dark as if they have a second set of eyes.

-Raccoons are nocturnal, and while their excellent night vision helps them out quite a bit, they also have highly developed nerves in their paws.
+Raccoons are active at night.
+Their sharp night vision is a big help.
+Plus, they have sensitive nerves in their paws.
 This is why they tend to touch everything – they’re essentially using their paws as a second set of eyes.
 This helps them find food sources, even in the most challenging environments.

 Most raccoons sleep during the day in dens built near food sources.
-Occasionally, female raccoons will scavenge during daylight hours to feed their young or seek better shelter if necessary.
+Sometimes, female raccoons scavenge in the daytime.
+They do this to feed their young or find better shelter if needed.

 If you see a raccoon behaving strangely during the daytime, do not approach it, as it may be sick and potentially with rabies.
 Potential signs of rabies in a raccoon include stumbling, lethargy, disheveled appearance, and approaching people without fear.
 Never approach a raccoon (or any animal exhibiting these signs) as rabies is fatal in humans.